Information for Authors

 Letters should be submitted online using the E-letters function.
 E-letters should be of no more than 450 words, 5 references, 1 table or figure.
 E-letters may be edited and some will be featured in the print version of Age and Ageing.
 The E-letters page is moderated by the editorial team.

-- Please submit your paper as one integral document - avoid sending your table, figures etc as separate files.
+- We prefer submission of papers as one integral document – please avoid sending your table, figures etc as separate files if possible.

 - We operate double blind peer review, so your submission must be anonymous.
 Please be careful to remove all author details from the document including from the file name.